-Users appreciated the excellent capacity of this high-end version of the NutriBullet, as well as its powerful motor and ease of use with different foods.
+Users appreciated the capacity of this high-end version of the NutriBullet, as well as its powerful 1,700-watt motor.
 Versatile.
 Owners report it is worth the higher price.

 Some issues with leaking, although some found leaks could be reduced or eliminated by following the directions properly.
 Noisy.

 This Pro model is praised for its large size and ease of use.
 Owners report that it is good at blending and is also easy to clean.
 Has a 900-watt motor.